 In addition to providing active support to all divisions and Group companies, the central finance department in Metzingen is responsible for preparing and revising uniform guidelines and instructions for accounting-related processes.
 This mainly encompasses the preparation and revision of the bad debt allowance policy, an investment guideline, the IAS/IFRS accounting manual and clear intercompany reconciliation requirements.

 Questions on specific accounting and valuation matters of relevance to the HUGO BOSS Group are likewise dealt with centrally, where they are analyzed, documented and communicated to the “HUGO BOSS financial community”.
 In addition, a central e-mail address provides staff the option to address open issues in a timely manner to the central finance and controlling department.
 Significant accounting and valuation matters and changes to relevant IAS/IFRS and Interpretations are discussed with the auditors of the consolidated financial statements in regular meetings held at least on a quarterly basis.
-Professional development events are organized at regular intervals, while updates on topics of relevance for financial reporting are communicated in an accounting newsletter and posted in the Finance Forum on the Group's intranet.
+Professional development events are organized at regular intervals, while updates on topics of relevance for financial reporting are communicated in an accounting newsletter and posted in the Finance Forum on the Group’s intranet.
 A financial college provides training to junior employees of the finance and controlling departments.
 Once a year, the finance managers meet at the finance managers’ meeting.
 In addition, the year-end closing training is held in the fourth quarter.
 Here, finance and controlling employees from the entire Group are informed about current developments in international financial reporting and consensus is created in all matters relevant to the preparation of the annual financial statements.

 The internal audit function is part of the system of internal control and in its oversight function reviews compliance with and the effectiveness of the defined controls.
 The annual audit plan and its areas of focus are discussed with the Managing Board and Audit Committee.
 Ad hoc audits can be performed at any time.
 All audit reports are submitted directly to the CFO and, if necessary, to the Managing Board as a whole.
 In addition, the internal audit function reports regularly to the Audit Committee.